DHCSSza/dh-ignite/content/docs/participate/_index.md

 ## For institutions

-Deans from the Humanities & Social Sciences Faculty (or equivalent) and libraries from each institution will have the opportunity to nominate a number of individuals to participate in the relevent regional event.
+Deans from the Humanities & Social Sciences Faculty (or equivalent) and library directors from each institution will have the opportunity to nominate a number of individuals to participate in the relevent regional event.

 For more information about expectations of nominees and institutions, please [read the guide](join).